Janet Gaynor: Marriages and relationships

 Gaynor was romantically involved with her friend and frequent co-star Charles Farrell during their work together in silent films until she married her first husband.
 Choosing to keep their relationship out of the public eye, Gaynor and Farrell were often assisted by a mutual friend Douglas Fairbanks Jr. in maintaining the ruse.
 Looking back, Fairbanks would later recall, "We three were so chummy that I became their 'beard,' the cover-up for their secret romance.
 I would drive them out to a little rundown, wooden house well south of Los Angeles, near the sea.
 I'd leave them there and go sailing or swimming until [it was] time to collect them and then we'd all have a bit of dinner."

 According to Gaynor's biographer Sarah Baker, Farrell proposed marriage during the filming of Lucky Star, but the two never followed through with it.
 In her later years, Gaynor would hold their different personalities accountable for their eventual separation.

 Gaynor was married three times and had one child.
 Her first marriage was to lawyer Jesse Lydell Peck, whom she married on September 11, 1929.
 Gaynor's attorney announced the couple's separation in late December 1932.
 She was granted a divorce on April 7, 1933.
 On August 14, 1939, she married MGM costume designer Adrian in Yuma, Arizona.
 This relationship has been called a lavender marriage because Adrian was openly gay within the film community, and Gaynor herself was rumored to be bisexual.
 The couple had one son, Robin Gaynor Adrian, born in 1940.
 Gaynor and Adrian remained married until Adrian's death from a stroke on September 13, 1959.

 On December 24, 1964, Gaynor married her longtime friend, stage producer Paul Gregory, to whom she remained married until her death.
-The two maintained a home in Desert Hot Springs, California and owned 3,000 acres of land in Brazil, situated near Brasília.
+The two maintained a home in Desert Hot Springs, California, and owned 3,000 acres of land in Brazil, situated near Brasília.

+Friendship with Margaret Lindsay

+Margaret Lindsay and Gaynor appeared together in the film Paddy the Next Best Thing (1933).
+Lindsay and Gaynor often vacationed together for the next several years.

 Friendship with Mary Martin

-Gaynor and her husband traveled frequently with her close friend Mary Martin and her husband.
-A Brazilian press report noted that Gaynor and Martin briefly lived with their respective husbands in Anapolis, state of Goiás at a ranch (fazenda in Portuguese) in the 1950s and 1960s.
+Gaynor and her husband Paul Gregory traveled frequently with her close friend Mary Martin and her husband Richard Halliday.
+A Brazilian press report noted that Gaynor and Martin briefly lived with their respective husbands in Anápolis, state of Goiás at a ranch (fazenda in Portuguese) in the 1950s and 1960s.
 Both houses remain intact as of 2021.
 There is a project by the Jan Magalinski Institute to restore their houses to create a Cinema Museum of Goiás.